lnilya/abundance-trend-indicator/README.md

 5. Unpack the demo data to the _data folder in the repository

-Download the data from ...
-Unpack to _data folder inside the repository
+Download the data from [Google Drive](https://drive.google.com/file/d/1G7OrZFA-FoyEy-MOAzgt9SKMSZOFuPnC/view?usp=sharing) Unpack to _data folder inside the repository.
+(Make sure you **do not** place the unzipped _data folder inside another _data folder)

 ## Input Data